Portsmouth: Notable people

 Comedian and actor Peter Sellers was born in Southsea, and Arnold Schwarzenegger briefly lived and trained in Portsmouth.
 Other actors who were born or lived in the city include EastEnders actresses Emma Barton and Lorraine Stanley, comedienne and singer Audrey Jeans, and Bollywood actress Geeta Basra.
+Internationally-renowned street artist My Dog Sighs lives in the city and his murals can be seen on many walls in the city.
 Cryptozoologist Jonathan Downes was born in Portsmouth, and lived there for a time.
 Ant Middleton, former SBS, current television presenter and author was born in Portsmouth.

 Helen Duncan, the last person to be imprisoned under the 1735 Witchcraft Act, was arrested in Portsmouth.
-Notable content creation and youth activism duo Henry Russell and Austin Taylor were born and raised in Portsmouth and work to improve the city for young people.

 Notable sportspeople include Commonwealth Games gold medalist Michael East, Olympic medallist in cycling Rob Hayles, former British light-heavyweight boxing champion Tony Oakey, Olympic medallist Alan Pascoe as well as professional footballer Mason Mount.
 Single-handed yachtsman Alec Rose, 2003 World Aquatics Championships gold medallist Katy Sexton, and Olympic medallist Roger Black were also born in the city.
 Jamshid bin Abdullah of Zanzibar, the last constitutional monarch of the island state, lived in exile in Portsmouth with his wife and six children, prior to resettling in his ancestral land of Oman.